preciofishbone/OmniaDocsG2/using-communities/discussions/participate-in-discussions/index.rst

 Using mentions
 ***************
 In the discussion comments you can use mentions to make a colleauge aware of a discussion or send a question.
-The colleague is notified through e-mail.
+The colleague is notified through email.

-A mention is the @ sign and the colleagues name or e-mail address.
+A mention is the @ sign and the colleagues name or email address.
 Here are two examples:

 .. image:: discussion-comment-6.png